You have an ethical and legal responsibility to provide optimal welfare and sound husbandry practices to all livestock on your farm.

 - The normal temperature for an alpaca is around 37.5ºC – 38.6ºC degrees.
 A core temperature of 34 degrees or lower is a critical sign.

-- Huacaya in the first 3 weeks off shears are particularly vulnerable to hyperthermia.
-Suri alpacas, due to the structure of their fleece are vulnerable to hyperthermia in severe cold/wet weather events regardless of the length of fleece
+- Huacaya in the first 3 weeks off shears are particularly vulnerable to hypothermia.
+Suri alpacas, due to the structure of their fleece are vulnerable to hypothermia in severe cold/wet weather events regardless of the length of fleece

 Alpaca in their evolving environment are prey animals.
 Their natural instinct is to escape capture and disguise illness so as not to attract the attention of predators.
 This instinct can make detecting illness difficult.
 An alpaca’s preference is to avert danger or capture; however they are not without defense mechanisms.
 Some alpaca can kick out occasionally in confined areas, although their soft padded foot presents no danger to the recipient compared to the kick of a horse.